cheqd/cheqd-node/architecture/adr-list/adr-008-identity-resources.md

 ## Summary

-This ADR defines the cheqd DID method and describes the identity entities, queries, and transaction types for the cheqd network: a purpose-built self-sovereign identity (SSI) network based on the [Cosmos blockchain framework](https://github.com/cosmos/cosmos-sdk).
+In this ADR we look only at CL (Camenisch-Lysyanskaya) schema and credential definition transactions that are needed for verifying issued Verifiable Credentials.

+This ADR will define how Verifiable Credential schemas can be represented through the use of a DID URL, which when dereferenced, fetches the credential schemas a resource.

 The identity entities and transactions for the cheqd network are designed to support usage scenarios and functionality currently supported by [Hyperledger Indy](https://github.com/hyperledger/indy-node).

-In this ADR we look only at CL(Camenisch-Lysyanskaya) schema and credential definition transactions that needed for verify issued credentials.

 ## Context